esphome/esphome-docs/cookbook/ilonda-wifi-smart-fish-feeder.rst

 #.
 Type ``yes`` to accept the warning.
 #.
 Connect your alternative WiFi device (non iOS / Apple based) to the ``vtrust-flash`` SSID using ``flashmeifyoucan`` as the password.
 This is the network
    being broadcast by the Pi from the tuya flash script.
 #.
 If you haven't already, power on your fish feeder.
-After that:

-    * To connect the WiFi Smart Fish Feeder to your WiFi press and hold the switch for about 5 seconds until the blue light starts flashing rapidly.
+After that, to connect the WiFi Smart Fish Feeder to your WiFi press and hold the switch for about 5 seconds until the blue light starts flashing rapidly.
 #.
 Press enter on your putty window to start the flash process and wait.
 If the connection is successful you should see a large amount of scrolling text, this
    is the script backing up the factory shipped firmware.
 #.
 Once the process is complete you can type ``curl http://10.42.42.42/flashURL?url=http://10.42.42.1/files/firmware.bin``